Table of Contents

 There are several base controls built into ChekRite.
 You can also create your own custom controls.
 The base controls can not be edited by you but if you need to make a system-wide change to a base control, your ChekRite Customer Support Representative can do this for you.
 You are free to modify any custom controls you create yourself.

 Here are visual examples of the base response types as they appear on the ChekRite iPad app.
+The iPhone versions are very similar just on the smaller screen.

 Pass / Fail